scorpionTaj/Disease-Named-Entity-Recognition-System/README.md

 ### Dataset: NCBI Disease Corpus

-The model is trained on the [NCBI Disease Corpus](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/), which contains:
+The model is trained on the [NCBI Disease Corpus](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/); the processed dataset used in this project was obtained from the GitHub repository [spyysalo/ncbi-disease](https://github.com/spyysalo/ncbi-disease), which contains:

 - **793** PubMed abstracts
 - **6,892** disease mentions